getdnsapi/getdns/README.md

 Note that in order to compile the examples, the `--with-libevent` switch is required.

-As of the 0.2.0 release, when installing via Homebrew, the trust anchor is expected to be located at `$(brew --prefix)/etc/getdns-root.key`.
 Additionally, the OpenSSL library installed by Homebrew is linked against.
 Note that the Homebrew OpenSSL installation clones the Keychain certificates to the default OpenSSL location so TLS certificate authentication should work out of the box.

 ### Microsoft Windows 8.1